 CPT® Codes for SARS-CoV-2/COVID-19 Services

 The American Medical Association (AMA) CPT® Editorial Panel has approved several new Category I and proprietary laboratory analyses (PLA) CPT® codes connected to COVID-19.
 Examples of services represented by these codes include lab tests to check for current infection, lab tests to check for antibodies to the SARS-CoV-2 virus (which may indicate past infection and possible current immunity), and vaccine and immunization administration.

-The AMA posts new codes on its COVID-19 Coding and Guidance page.
-The page also includes links to CPT® Assistant guides for many of the codes.
+The AMA posts new codes on its COVID-19 Coding and Guidance page and its COVID-19 CPT® Vaccine and Immunizations Codes page.
+The pages also include links to CPT® Assistant guides for many of the codes.